Lunarbits222/Lunarbits222/README.md

 Closed Mint: A rune can be fully pre-mined within the Etching transaction.
 The total supply will be equal to the premine allocation of the etcher.

-Lunarbirs Bitcoin Runes is a closed mint premined. evidence of that can be seen in the inscription proof.
+Lunarbirs Bitcoin Runes is a closed mint, premined.
+Evidence of that can be seen in the inscription proof.

 3. What are the Mint Terms?
 These are the rules that determine when an open mint opens or closes.
 For example, a mint may be limited to a starting height, an ending height, and a cap, and will be open between the starting height and ending height, or until the cap is reached, whichever comes first.

 4. What is a Runestone?
 Runestones are the Rune protocol messages stored in the OP_RETURN output of the Rune transaction.

 ## Lunarbits Software and Technical Systems:
-As of June 1st, 2025 Lunarbits operates no software,  operates no DIFI bridges or blockchain payment gateways , operates no DAO software, operates no airdrop software,  operates no third pary wallets as of June 1st, 2025  and as such  did not need any blockchain audits done and believes that Runes and Luminex.io audits may be done by third party platforms and wallets such as luminex.io and Xverse.app .
-In the future when lunarbits develops its own appsandv payment systems for redemption of Lunarbits on its third party e-commerce partners  it will update such public interest  information here along with audits, dev lab notes appropriately done by reliable third parties.
+As of June 1st, 2025 Lunarbits operates no software,  operates no DIFI bridges or blockchain payment gateways, operates no DAO software, operates no airdrop software,  operates no third pary wallets as of June 1st, 2025  and as such  did not need any blockchain audits done and believes that Runes and Luminex.io audits may be done by third party platforms and wallets such as luminex.io and Xverse.app.
+In the future, when Lunarbits develops its own apps and payment systems for redemption of Lunarbits on its third-party e-commerce partners,  it will update such public interest  information here, along with audits, dev lab notes appropriately done by reliable third parties.

 ## Software and Infrastructure In Development.

-Lumarbits is currently building e-commerce software that will allow Lunarbits stakeholders to use e commerce gateways for its partner offerings.
+Lumarbits is currently building e-commerce software that will allow Lunarbits stakeholders to use e-commerce gateways for its partner offerings.
 The forecasted launch of such applications is  Q4-2025.
 Until such time.

-Lunarbits stakeholders are eligible to participate in e-commerce partnerhips listed at  https://lunarbits222.com/partnership/ through  OTC wallet to wallet transactions with private selling parties of art, collectibles, travel experiences.
+Lunarbits stakeholders are eligible to participate in e-commerce partnerships listed at  https://lunarbits222.com/partnership/ through  OTC wallet-to-wallet transactions with private selling parties of art, collectibles, and  travel experiences.

-DAO Platform: Lunarbits expects to start and complete the build of a DAO software systen which it plans to launch and operate in mid 2026.
+DAO Platform: Lunarbits expects to start and complete the build of a DAO software system, which it plans to launch and operate in mid-2026.

 # Lunarbits Roadmap and Timelines

-The following are key projected timelines of projects developing with Lunarbits:(subject to change).
+The following are key projected timelines of projects being developed with Lunarbits:(subject to change).

 1. Joint Launch of Future Trends Metaverse Live To Customers: Quarter 4, 2025.
+Launched on 11.11.2025 at www.lunaprise.live

 2. Joint Launch Soundromea Metaverse and Concert and Video Game: Quarter 2,2026